MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/diagnostic-logs/how-to-enable-office-365-proplus-uls-logging.md

 > [!NOTE]
 > Note the time stamp when you run the repro so that you can collect the correct logs.

-After you collect the logs, turn off the Office verbose logging settings.
-Otherwise, it continues to collect verbose data and use more drive space.
+After you collect the logs, **disable Office verbose logging**, otherwise the logs can become very large.